-Sometimes children enjoy tilting their heads to one side to watch car wheels spin, or squinting to change their visual perception.
+Sometimes children with autism enjoy tilting their heads to one side to watch car wheels spin, or squinting to change their visual perception.

-These are all things my children enjoy and I do hope they help yours.
+These are all things my children on the autism spectrum enjoy and I do hope they help yours.
 If your child is flooding the bathroom, playing in the toilet or tipping your shampoos out everywhere, they are sensory seeking.
 They are not misbehaving; instead, redirection is what’s called for.

 Sensory play is easy and fun and needed for our children with sensory needs.
 It helps to ground and regulate them.

 - Water play, bubbles, foamy soap , bath paints and empty bottles for pouring.